spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

    :::info

    The user `kairos` always exists in the OS.
-If you configured the username and password in your user data, you can use this user to log in to the OS as well as the Local UI.
+If you configured the username and password in your user data, you can use this user to log in to the OS as well as the ocal UI.
 However, you cannot create this user during initial configuration as this user already exists.

    :::